 What does a semen analysis tell?

 Sperm motility.
-This is the percentage of sperm in a sample that are moving as well as an assessment of their movement.
+This is the percentage of sperm in a sample that are moving, as well as an assessment of how they move.
 One hour after ejaculation, at least 50% of sperm should be moving forward in a straight line.

 Morphology.
-This is an analysis of the sperm size, shape, and appearance.
-The test analyzes 200 sperm, noting any defects.
+This is an analysis of the size, shape, and appearance of sperm.

-Do men stop making sperm when they are older?
+Do men stop making sperm when they're older?